-- Verification of 23 financial reports and processing of 46 payments - Administered 3 budget revisions and verifications of 22 requests for budget revision

-In addition, the Grant Administration Unit had registered EU PRO PLUS Project with the tax authorities and supported development of the Public Calls for Local Infrastructure Projects, Business Support Organisations, Development of Territorial Strategies, Procurement of Equipment and Introduction of Services for Entrepreneurs, Micro and Small Enterprises, and Strengthening Social Service.
+- Verification of 23 financial reports and processing of 46 payments - Administered 3 budget revisions and verifications of 22 requests for budget revision and supported development of the Public Calls for Local Infrastructure Projects, Business Support Organisations, Development of Territorial Strategies, Procurement of Equipment and Introduction of Services for Entrepreneurs, Micro and Small Enterprises, and Strengthening Social Service.
 Finally, the Grant Administration Unit conducted administrative assistance in the application evaluation process of the Public Call for Development of Territorial Strategies.